The Email Unsent: Please Don’t Hire [Candidate]

 I strongly recommend not hiring this person.
 The candidate should respect our time just like we respect theirs.
 They should have rescheduled instead of working during my interview.

-After the meeting I was exasperated.
-I felt like I was disrespected by the candidate.
-I felt like my evaluation was not considered by my team.
-If the candidate had acted that way while interviewing with my boss then my boss would have stopped the interview process immediately.
+After the meeting, I was exasperated.
+I felt disrespected by the candidate.
+I felt my evaluation was dismissed by my team.
+I imagined that anyone who had my experience would have felt similarly to me.

 I wondered if I didn’t communicate well enough during the interview panel.
 Did I do a poor job of describing my interview?
 Did I fail to support my evaluation?
 I decided I would write an email to clarify the candidate’s behavior and support my evaluation.

-For about an hour I ignored my coding tasks and started writing why we should hard-pass.
+For about an hour, I ignored my coding tasks and started writing out why we should pass.
 I tried to balance my tone while writing.
-I wanted to be sincere but not dramatic.
+I wanted to be sincere, but not dramatic.
 I tried to argue objectively.
-If my boss would not listen to me then surely they would listen to reason!
+If my boss would not listen to me, then surely they would listen to reason!
 I rewrote each sentence multiple times, hunting for the precise wording.

-Soon I had writers block.
+Soon I had writer’s block.
 I could not write this email without sounding angry.
-I had reasons to pass on the candidate but my strong emotions were detracting from my argument.
+I had reasons to pass on the candidate, but my strong emotions were detracting from my argument.
 I pulled myself away from the screen.
 Maybe I should try again tomorrow?
-I stopped searching for the reasons on the screen.
+I stopped searching for reasons on the screen.
 I leaned back, looked upwards, and took a breath.
-Maybe if I relaxed I could make my point without sounding inflamed.
+Maybe if I relaxed, I could make my point without sounding inflamed.

 I felt silly for being so sensitive.
-My team was making a mistake but people must make mistakes to learn from them.
-I would suffer but they would suffer more and learn from it.
-They were hiring someone they would work closely with, not I. They would struggle to collaborate with a person who was always elsewhere.
+My team was making a mistake, but people must make mistakes to learn from them.
+I would suffer, but they would suffer more and learn from it.
+They were hiring someone they would work closely with, not me.
+They would struggle to collaborate with a person who was always elsewhere.
 Who knows?
 Perhaps the candidate would find some work-life balance at MediaAlpha and collaborate wonderfully.

 No!
-Those were defeatist thoughts.
-My team will make mistakes but I decided I must not stay quiet.
+That was passive-aggressive rationalization.
+My team will make mistakes, but I decided I must not stay quiet.
 Defeatist silence would also be a mistake.
-I've made that mistake a few times.
-Hiring is the most important task we undertake.
-We should prefer to pass on candidates instead of assuming they will act better at MediaAlpha.
+I’ve made that mistake a few times.
+Hiring well is the most important thing in the universe.
+I believed we should prefer to pass on candidates instead of assuming they will act better at MediaAlpha.
 That was how we judged every other candidate.
-That was how we must judge this candidate.
+I thought that was how we must judge this candidate.

-I was aware I was moving backwards from bartering towards anger.
+I was aware I was moving backwards through the stages of grief, from bargaining towards anger.
 I reasoned with myself.
-This wasn't personal.
-Having a personal opinion on why we shouldn't hire this person would be silly.
-I shouldn't take the candidate's behavior personally.
-I shouldn't take my boss's decision personally.
-Though I was angry, my opinion would be strictly professional.
+This wasn’t personal.
+I shouldn’t take the candidate’s behavior personally.
+I shouldn’t take my boss’s decision personally.
+Though I was angry, I wanted my opinion to be strictly professional and unemotional.

 Then lightning.

-The answers were clear.
-I was flooded with understanding.
-I was offended because I had been in the candidate's situation and acted differently.
-Maybe a harder position!
-At the end of my first software job I was tasked with extreme overtime, but I managed to interview and behave professionally.
+The answer was clear.
+Understanding flooded in.
+I was offended because I had been in the candidate’s situation and acted differently.
+Maybe an even harder position!
+At the end of my first software job, I was tasked with extreme overtime, but I managed to interview and behave professionally.
 That was why I was angry.
 I felt slighted because the standards applied to me were higher than the standards applied to the candidate.
-If I had acted that way in my interviews I wouldn't have been hired.
+If I had acted that way in my interviews, I wouldn’t have been hired.

-The purpose of sharing your experience is that the experience stands on its own, away from you.
-You leave the experience up for interpretation by the listener.
-You have your experiences, they have theirs, and from those seeds wisdom grows.
+The purpose of sharing your experience is that it stands on its own, away from you.
+You leave it up for interpretation by the listener.

-Unlike the protagonist in that story I had to communicate more directly, but I would let my story do most of the arguing.
+I would let my story do most of the arguing.
 I drafted the email, reviewed it, took a lunch break, then reviewed it again.
-Staring at the email I started to feel like my story was overkill.
+Staring at the email, I started to think my story was overkill.
 My story was too dramatic.
 It read like fiction.
 But it was real!
 It really happened to me!
 I really did work 16 hours a day!
 And weekends!
-And I was denied PTO to visit my grandmother when her cancer went out of remission!
+And I was denied PTO to visit my grandmother when her cancer came back!
 AHHHHHH!

-My boss was incredibly busy, hardworking, and had already made their decision.
+I respected my hardworking boss, who had already made their decision.
 Perhaps I was still raw from the SpeedTax experience, even after a decade.
 The email was personal, I was certain, but was it also professional?
-In time I would know if I was doing the right thing.
-I would be patient and remember the moment I didn't send the email.
-I couldn't know everything.
-I decided I must not overreact.
+In time, I might get clarity.
+I would be patient and remember this moment.
+I couldn’t be sure if I was overreacting, so I decided not to send the email.

 You can’t help feeling what you feel.
 You are human.
 But sometimes you don’t send the email.